-Anne Stausboll is CEO of the California Public Employees’ Retirement System; overseeing retirement benefits for over 1.7 million California public sector workers and an investment portfolio of approximately $300 billion.
+Anne Stausboll is the former CEO of the California Public Employees’ Retirement System and oversaw retirement benefits for over 1.7 million California public sector workers and an investment portfolio of approximately US$300 billion.
 She served as CalPERS' chief operating investment officer from 2004 through 2008.
 Before this she was Chief Deputy Treasurer to the California State Treasurer, and before that worked in the CalPERS legal team, including two years as Deputy General Counsel.
 She serves as the co-chair of the CERES Board, the US’s largest coalition of investors, environmental groups and nonprofit organizations working to address sustainability challenges.
 She is a member of the Advisory Council for the United Nations Environment Programme (UNEP) Financial Initiative and was a member of the working group that drafted the United Nations Principles for Responsible Investment.

 Kathy Bardswick is President and Chief Executive Officer of The Co‑operators Group Limited, a leader in the Canadian insurance industry as well as the co-operative sector.
 Since joining The Co-operators in 1978, she has held progressively senior roles within The Co-operators group of companies, culminating with her appointment as President and Chief Executive Officer of The Co‑operators Group Limited in 2002.
 Kathy is a member of the Canadian Council of Chief Executives and serves as Chairperson of the Institute for Catastrophic Loss Reduction.
 A leading advocate for the co-operative sector, Kathy is a member of the board of the International Co-operative Alliance (ICA), is a past Chair of the International Cooperative and Mutual Insurance Federation, and currently serves as a member of its executive.
 She has provided leadership to The Conference Board of Canada as a member of the board and the executive committee, and served as Vice-Chair of the University of Guelph’s Board of Governors.